jparraporcar/crypto-dashboard-frontend/README.md

 # crypto-dashboard
-Dashboard for interacting with crypto
+Dashboard to retrieve information related with crypto